 The practice had implemented systems to assess, monitor and manage risks to patient and staff safety.
-This included sharps safety, sepsis awareness and lone working.
+This included sepsis awareness and lone working.
+The provider had a sharps policy and used safer sharps; however, we discussed improvements could be made to the sharps risk assessment to consider the risks from all forms of dental sharps.